Tharon-C/CSS-in-Components/PITCHME.md

 ---

 ### Implicit coupling
-This is just a superficial relationship that requires parallel maintanance.
+This is a superficial relationship that requires parallel maintanance.
 Scoping happens through naming conventions and disipline.

 ---